dhowe/dialogic/README.md

 &nbsp;

-You can also save the results of these expansions for later use.
-Lets say that you wanted to pick a character to be reused seveal times in a paragraph.
+You can also save the results of an expansion for later use.
+For example, lets say that you wanted to pick a character name to be reused several times in a paragraph.
 You could do the following:

 ````
 SAY Once there was a girl called [hero=(Jane | Mary)].